 The physical effects of menopause can be felt as oestrogen levels decline.
 You may notice your periods become irregular, menstrual periods can start to have longer cycles with delayed frequency or periods can be closer together, and you may notice a lighter or heavier flow.
 Changes in menstruation can vary among women.

 Oestrogen is vital for the natural lubrication of the vagina and as levels decline you may experience vaginal dryness, vaginal skin thinning and discomfort/inflammation.
 You may also experience increased urinary tract infections (UTI’s), stress incontinence, weight changes as metabolism begins to slow down and joint discomfort.

 Skin quality is influenced by oestrogen by maintaining collagen production and thickness to maintain a youthful appearance.
 As oestrogen levels decline, the skin changes and becomes more dry, thin and skin laxity occurs which accelerates the appearance of ageing.

 Oestrogen is vital for bone health.
 When this hormone declines, bones become weaker and the risk of bone loss and osteoporosis increases.
 Oestrogen is also important for managing cholesterol in the liver to protect the heart.
 After menopause, cardiovascular problems become more of a risk if health is not managed optimally.

-Our team of GP’s specialise in women’s health and can support you as you experience the changes of menopause.
+Our team of GP’s specialising in women’s health can support you as you experience the changes of menopause.
 Our doctors at Bodyvie can offer you treatment tailored to your needs to restore hormone balance so you can regain a sense of wellbeing.

 Common symptoms of menopause include:

-Menopause cannot be prevented but its symptoms can be lessened with a healthy lifestyle of a balanced diet, regular exercise, limited alcohol consumption, adequate calcium intake and no smoking.
+Menopause cannot be prevented but its symptoms can be lessened with a healthy lifestyle of a balanced diet, regular exercise, managing your weight, limited alcohol consumption, adequate calcium intake and no smoking.